FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

 ## Implementation
 Regular product increments are a good practice of product management.

-A few aspects of the code and the regulat product increments can be found [here](https://github.com/FEUP-ESOF-2020-21/open-cx-t3g4/releases)
+A few aspects of the code and the regular product increments can be found [here](https://github.com/FEUP-ESOF-2020-21/open-cx-t3g4/releases)

 ---
 ## Test